Linux for Graphic Artists and Designers: A real world setup.

 What you lose using these tools.
 Gimp is a bit of a learning curve from Photoshop, Krita not so much.
 The way I see it Gimp makes you work harder, or learn the non-automated way to get things done.
 If you need nice brushes and easier effects use Krita, if you don’t care either tool will do so pick the interface that suits you or use both like I do.

-Plug-ins are basically non-existant.
+Plug-ins are basically non-existent.
 Gimp has a few really good plug-ins but finding them and finding versions that work with newer versions can be frustrating.
 This leads to my biggest complaint against open source, people create and abandon projects/web-sites often so unless you are willing to edit code you have to sometimes wait for others to find an interest in keeping things updated and available.

 If you need Gimp plug-ins for versions < 2.8, some work on 2.10 for me, try the Gimp Plugin Registry archive (yes, it is dead as of this writing).
 Another option is to try other flavors.
 If you want Resynthisizer, G’Mic, etc. go here.